 Program Director: Robert Cottrell, PA(ASCP) 203-582-8676

-Clinical Coordinator: Jesse McCoy, PA(ASCP) 203-582-7685
+Clinical Coordinator: Morgan Bagley, PA(ASCP) 203-582-7032

 This program, leading to a Master of Health Science, trains qualified candidates to be pathologists’ assistants.
 Upon successful completion of their training, graduates are employed by pathologists in hospital laboratories, private laboratories and medical research centers.
 Currently, there is a nationwide demand for pathologists’ assistants.
-This demand results from the tremendous explosion in medical information and technology, the demand for new and more sophisticated pathological determinations and a national decline in the number of medical residents in pathology.
+This demand results from the tremendous explosion in medical information and technology, the demand for new and more sophisticated pathological determinations, and a national decline in the number of medical residents in pathology.

 The program is a cooperative educational endeavor involving the following: